whatwg/fs/proposals/FileSystemObserver.md

 #### Resource Constraints

 Watching a large number of paths can consume scarce resources (e.g. memory usage, file descriptors).
-This is particularly true on Linux, which consumes file descriptors to watch local file paths and which has no native support for recursive watches.
+This is particularly true on Linux, which consumes file descriptors and watch descriptors to watch local file paths and which has no native support for recursive watches.

 Accordingly, user agents may add restrictions to how many files or directories a website can watch.